BlueJeansAndRain/NeedJS/README.md

     // The main module name to require.
 When needy is required via HTML script tag, this will can overridden by a "data-needy" attribute.
     main: "main",

     // Called when Needy can't resolve a module name.
-Defaults to an
+    //
-    // existing require method if one is defined in the scope that
+    // Defaults to an existing require method if one is defined in the scope
-    // required/included Needy.
+    // that required/included Needy.
+    //
     fallback: function(name) {
         // Return module exports or throw an exception.
     },

     // Define initializers for specific file extensions.
-There are default
-    // initializers for .js, .json, and .node files.
 If a file has an
-    // unrecognized extension then the default initializer for .js files
+    // unrecognized extension then the default initializer for .js files will
-    // will be used.
+    // be used.
+    //
+    // Defaults to built-in initializers for ".js", ".json", and ".node"
+    // extensions.
+    //
     initializers: {
         coffee: function(module, source, dirname, needy, global)
         {